• Skip to primary navigation

 • To make these bars vegan, substitute the egg with a flax seed egg.

-• For the nut layer feel free to change the nuts.
+• For the nut layer feel free to change up the nuts.
 You could use only pecans, only cashews, or substitute with other nuts such as almonds.

 How to store: